 I mentioned the sad death of Helen McCrory, who plays the domineering Aunt Polly in this programme, to my partner, who said she had never seen Peaky Blinders before.
 What an opportunity that was to introduce her to the best television programme of recent years.
 We've only watched the first season so far, but it's even better than I remember.
 Every scene matters, every bit of dialogue deepens the characters or develops the story, and the characterisation of the main players is marvellous.
 The atmosphere of the world draws you in, the deep and engaging story keeps you there, and the air of menace that permeates every second of screen time entrances you.
 It feels like every character is giving the performance of their life, and we've not even met the incredible Alfie Solomons yet, a contender for greatest supporting television character ever.
 The way the programme has permeated popular culture can irritate, but there's a reason the hairstyles and flat caps featured have become so mainstream - the programme is that damn good.
 However good you thought it was the first time, go back and watch it again and realise it's surpasses your memory.
 If this show gets its ending right - and plenty of programmes have shown how difficult that is, not least Game of Thrones - then this could well go down as one of the best television dramas of all time.
 Peaky Blinders is England's answer to the Sopranos.
 Magnificent.

 So those are my reviews of the television I've been watching recently.
 If I was to rank them, I'd have Behind Her Eyes fifth, The Queen's Gambit fourth, Manhunt: Unabomber third, You second and Peaky Blinders first, though there's very little between fourth and second, and that order could easily change depending upon my mood.
-Let me know in the comments if you agree or disagree, or if you have any recommendations of your own.
+I'd say they are all worth watching except for Behind Her Eyes, and I'd say the top three are essential viewing.